Langdale area wildfire

 Within our procurement and contract management team, we already have many staff who hold or are working towards a professional qualification from the Charted Institute of Procurement & Supply.
 The Charted Institute of Procurement & Supply have a wide range of eLearning modules available for members including the Ethical Procurement and Supply which we encourage all staff to complete.
 This training covers three topics:

-As we move into 2024-25, we are very aware of a number of our supply chains struggling with recruitment and retention and the risk that this poses to the continued safe delivery of services, plus a potentially heighted risk in supply chains due to this scarcity of labour.
+The council is aware of several of our supply chains struggling with recruitment and retention and the risk that this poses to the continued safe delivery of services, plus a potentially heighted risk in supply chains due to this scarcity of labour.

-A significant area of spend for the council is in relation to Adults Social Care, spending approximately £229m net in 2023-2024.
+A significant area of spend for the council is in relation to Adults Social Care.
 With an aging population demand for these services is increasing.
 There is a growing concern about modern slavery within this sector across the UK.
 The Homecare Association which represents domically care providers has reported a rise in new companies registering as Care Quality Commission and concerns linked to the exploitation of workers.

 The Care Quality Commission has also spoken out about modern slavery now being a feature of the UKs social care market.